 I wanted it to rain everyday because I didn't want to put myself through the torture of playing—David Nash, former Middlesex wicketkeeper

-The mental health issues people face does not go away when players hang up their boots.
+The mental health issues people face do not go away when players hang up their spikes.
 Ex-Middlesex cricket player David Nash played his last professional game in 2009.
-He believes that players of his generation found it harder to talk about their struggles because fellow players may judge someone for speaking out.
+He believes that players of his generation found it harder to talk about their struggles because fellow players may judge them for speaking out.

 "It is common and it can hit at any time and unfortunately cricket gives you that.
 I lived with it for around five or six years.
 I just wanted it to rain every day because I didn't want to put myself through the torture of playing or the fear of failure and letting my teammates down.

 "When it hit really bad, I faked a hamstring injury for about four or five matches so I didn't have to play."

 The biggest thing is players actually admitting it to themselves—Neil Dexter, former Middlesex captain

 This isn't the story for every retired cricket player.
 Former Middlesex captain Neil Dexter, who retired at the end of the 2019 season, said that he knew his time was up and if he had of signed a new two-year contract it would have only been prolonging the 'inevitable.'

 "The PCA offer you mental support throughout your life.
 I'm still in touch with our PCA rep, even though I never suffered massively.
 They don't just offer mental health support they help you with things after your career, for instance IT courses," he said.